fabiolaliwu/StudyBuddy/README.md

 ### Study Buddy

+This is my portfolio.
+If you want the notes, find them by yourself(easy level).
 The design of this website is done with AI.
 Work smarter and not harder.
 The most important thing about this website is its content, and not the design.
+I could have done this website with only html and css but nahh.

 - Clone the repository.